AmarKumar2005/git/readme.md

 # Learn from chai aur code

 ## Install
-this is some installation instruction
+this is some installation instruction for git

 ```bash
 npm install